braze-inc/braze-docs/_docs/_api/endpoints/catalogs/asynchronous_catalog_items/post_create_catalog_items_bulk.md

 ---
-nav_title: "PATCH: Edit Multiple Catalog Items"
+nav_title: "POST: Create Multiple Catalog Items"
-article_title: "PATCH: Edit Multiple Catalog Items"
+article_title: "POST: Create Multiple Catalog Items"
-alias: /catalogs_items_patch/
 search_tag: Endpoint
-page_order: 8
+page_order: 3

 layout: api_page
 page_type: reference
-description: "This article outlines details about the edit multiple catalog items Braze endpoint."
+description: "This article outlines details about the Create Multiple Catalog Items Braze endpoint."

 ---
 {% api %}
-# Edit multiple catalog items
+# Create multiple catalog items
-{% apimethod patch %}
+{% apimethod post %}
 /catalogs/catalog_name/items
 {% endapimethod %}

-Use this endpoint to edit multiple items in your catalog.
+Use this endpoint to create multiple items in your catalog.
 Each request can support up to 50 items.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.